imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 # **GetListContactsIds**
 > GetListContactsIdsResponse GetListContactsIds (int? id)

-Fetch all contacts IDs belonging to the list with ID
+Get all contacts IDs in a list

 ### Example
 ```csharp